Practice stealth wealth if you know what’s good for you. Showing off how much you make and how much you have is not the way of the Financial Samurai.

 You must practice Stealth Wealth to avoid the government’s growing reach.

 Stealth Wealth To Avoid Anger And Resentment

 If the government doesn’t get you, regular citizens will.
 Who did you cheat or rob to get to where you are?
 Take your millions and shove it!
 Is the common attitude among those who feel left behind.
 This is a real problem for those who want to make it big in the land of dreams and hand guns.

 Freedom is one of America’s greatest attributes.
 Yet, if you go too far on the income curve you’ll start feeling like a prisoner to society.
-Finally, hundreds of millions of Americans know what losing freedom is like due to months of shelter-in-place to combat the coronavirus pandemic since early 2020.
+Hundreds of millions of Americans know what losing freedom is like due to months of shelter-in-place to combat the coronavirus pandemic.

 Despite the rich giving more to charity in one year than many others will give in their lifetimes, people will protest their wealth and hate them forever.
 Despite paying more taxes each year than what the median household makes, the rich person will be demonized for “not paying his or her fair share.”

 Class warfare is no fun, even if you do have the financial means to own a bazooka.
 The last thing you wanna do his face and angry mob full of resentment.